Zarokka/invoicing/README.md

 ### invoice-node-cli

-Contains an empty sqlite db and a node based CLI to add and generate invoices.
+Contains a node based CLI to add and generate invoices.

 #### What does it do?